Evelnon/veloren/VelorenPort/World/MissingFeatures.md

 ### Civilisation and Sites (`civ`, `site`)
 - Full economy stages, population events and trading logic.
-- Detailed settlement generation (`site/gen`) with building templates and decorations.
 - Expanded airship routes and the full economy system from `civ/econ`.
-- Advanced settlement generation with `site/gen`, stats tracking via `site/genstat`, and the full set of building templates from `site/plot`.
+- Advanced settlement generation using `site/gen` with templates from `site/plot`, decorations and stats tracking via `site/genstat`.
 - Site economy context beyond the basic implementation (`site/economy/context.rs` and `map_types.rs`).
 - Tile and sprite handling for `site/tile` and `site/util`.
 - Advanced logging of generation statistics beyond the basic `SitesGenMeta`.